Cold Weather Concreting

 Placing concrete for foundation walls during the winter months in Buffalo, New York is certainly challenging, however, it is not impossible.
 Through proper coordination and communication between Damiani Concrete Company Inc. and our redi-mix supplier, very favorable results can be obtained even during “severe” weather conditions.
 There are many factors to be considered when determining what mix design to use during cold weather conditions, as well as, what field practices should be followed to ensure a successful pour.
 Damiani Concrete Company Inc. has been pouring foundations for over forty-three years in the Buffalo, NY area in summer and winter alike and has gained a thorough understanding of the cold weather concreting practices that are required to place concrete during the winter months.

-Certainly, there are weather conditions that we experience here in Buffalo that make concrete placement both risky and extremely expensive.
-Under these conditions a good sense approach has to be applied, that is, if it is not safe to pour, don't pour!
+Certainly, there are weather conditions that we experience here in Buffalo that make concrete placement both risky and extremely expensive. if it is not safe to pour, don’t pour!

 The two biggest factors to consider in cold weather conditions are ambient (outside) air temperature and the time of placement of the concrete.
 Ambient air temperature is the single biggest factor to consider when pouring during the winter months.
 Furthermore, it is the low temperature for any given day that is the determining factor in our decision to pour or not to pour.
 We do not like to see low temperatures below 15°F. Concrete test cylinders cured in cold weather laboratories under these conditions indicate that strength gain is severely limited at or below this temperature.
 The time of day that a concrete placement is made is also very important during the winter months.
 Concrete should be placed as early in the day as possible to benefit from rising ambient air temperatures and any potential solar gain that can be realized.
 It is through careful consideration of these two factors that Damiani Concrete Company Inc. formulates the mix design we will use, as well as, what protection practices will be required.